radcamp/radcamp.github.io/Kigali2023/PCA_API.md

 ## Create a new notebook for the PCA
-In the file browser on the left of JupyterLab browse to the directory with the assembly of the simulated data: `/scratch/ipyrad-workshop`.
+In the file browser on the left of JupyterLab browse to the directory with the assembly of the simulated data: `/ipyrad-workshop`.

-Open the launcher (the big blue *+* button) and open a new "Python 3" notebook.
+Similar how you've previously opened the Terminal, now open a new "Python 3" notebook by clicking on `New`.

 ### Import ipyrad.analysis module
+For this analysis, we'll use python.
 The `import` keyword directs python to load a module into the currently running context.
 This is very similar to the `library()` function in R. We begin by importing the ipyrad analysis module.
 Copy the code below into a notebook cell and click run.

 ```python
 import ipyrad.analysis as ipa